duolinwang/DM3Loc/README.md

 ```sh
 python3 Multihead_predict.py --dataset "./testdata/Test_fold0.fasta" --outputpath ./Results/5foldresult/
 ```
 The result folder contains: 1) prediction_results.txt, the prediction result file.
-2) attention_weights.txt, attention weight filr, it contains attention weight vector per mRNA seuqnece.
+2) attention_weights.txt, attention weight file, it contains attention weight vector per mRNA seuqnece.
-##### For advanced users like to perform training by using their own data
+#### For advanced users like to perform training by using their own data
-Multihead_train.py contains the process of spliting user custom seuqneces into 5-fold cross-validation data and training 5 folds of models.
+Call Multihead_train.py.
+Multihead_train.py contains the process of spliting user's custom seuqneces into 5-fold cross-validation data and training 5 folds of models.
 The final model can be an ensemble of these 5 folds of models.
-To train a customized predictor, users can run the following commands and replace with their own data and parameters.
+To train customized models, users can run the following commands and replace with their own data and parameters.
 ```sh
 python3 Multihead_train.py --normalizeatt --classweight --dataset [custom training data in FASTA format] --epochs 500 --message [output custom model keywords]
 ```